 Surgical technologists are experts in sterile technique, combining knowledge of human anatomy, surgical procedures, and medical tools and technologies to effectively assist physicians as they perform invasive procedures.

-Students in the Associate of Science in surgical technology program will:
+Students in the Associate of applied science in surgical technology program will:

 - Train in surgical suites that simulate clinical sites